-And no matter how big your email list, a good layout will go a long way towards translating into sales.
+No matter how big your email list, a good layout will go a long way towards translating into sales.

 While various emails may look very different, they are all designed to contain these elements.
 In this post, Ezra explains how to layout your emails.

 Templates can be created inside of the email CRM (Ezra uses Klaviyo, which is one for Shopify) for consistency to promote content, product launches, sales etc.

-- Branded header with a tagline.
+Branded Header with a Tagline:

 Ezra recommends the logo and tagline at the top of every email that you send for people to get to know and recognise your brand.
 What you do, what you stand for, why you were in business and what your company is about should be said in one sentence.
 “Serve the world unselfishly and profit” – that’s the tagline for his Smart Marketer business.
 “People remember that.
 It’s everywhere,” he says.
 “I put it everywhere because … I want people to know what my logo looks like, because it helps with ad recall and a lot of different stuff, has people feel connected to (my) brand, and I want them to know my tagline.
 So, I stick that right up at the top.
 I’m a big fan of branding, building relationship and communicating the value that I have to offer with my company.”

-- Image and GIF calls-to-action.
+Image and GIF Calls-To-Action:

 Different people prefer to consume content and engage with content in different ways.
 Some people only watch, some only listen, some only read.
 It’s the same with creating content: you should include videos, articles and podcasts because you want to reach the people in the ways that they consume.
 Some people will not click an image but will click a button.
 So, every email should also have a button call-to-action.

-- Body copy with Link call-to-action.
+Body Copy with Link Call-To-Action:

-Usually the copy in the email includes a headline, sub-headline and a couple of sentences underneath.
+Usually, the copy in the email includes a headline, sub-headline and a couple of sentences underneath.
 Body copy is always used in addition to images, because some people will skip right over the images and just read the copy and then click a text link call-to-action.

 The reason that we’re sending an email is to try to get someone to click, so including these various calls-to-action gives them the opportunity to click the way they like to click.